coffee beans

 If you’re looking to make the switch to organic, only the best organic coffee beans will do.
 After all, putting the environment first shouldn’t mean compromising on flavor.

-So, to help you choose, we’ve tasted a LOT of coffees from across the world to put together this barista-approved list of organic coffee recommendations.
-We recommend always starting with whole beans and grinding them yourself but I appreciate that’s not realistic for everyone so everything on this list is also available pre-ground.
+We recommend always starting with whole beans and grinding them yourself but I appreciate that’s not realistic for everyone.
+So everything on this list is also available pre-ground.

 Bag of Spirit Animal (Bourbon) organic coffee beans on table with a French press